Mohawk people: Traditional attire

-Historically, the traditional hairstyle of Mohawk men, and many men of the other groups of the Iroquois Confederacy, was to remove most of the hair from the head by plucking (not shaving) tuft by tuft of hair until all that was left was a smaller section, that was worn in a variety of styles, which could vary by community.
+Historically, the traditional hairstyle of Mohawk men, and many men of the other groups of the Haudenosaunee Confederacy, was to remove most of the hair from the head by plucking (not shaving) tuft by tuft of hair until all that was left was a smaller section, that was worn in a variety of styles, which could vary by community.
 The women wore their hair long, often dressed with traditional bear grease, or tied back into a single braid.

 In traditional dress women often went topless in summer and wore a skirt of deerskin.
 In colder seasons, women wore a deerskin dress.
 Men wore a breech cloth of deerskin in summer.
 In cooler weather, they added deerskin leggings, a deerskin shirt, arm and knee bands, and carried a quill and flint arrow hunting bag.
 Women and men wore puckered-seam, ankle-wrap moccasins with earrings and necklaces made of shells.
-Jewelry was also created using porcupine quills such as Wampum belts.
+Jewelry was also created using porcupine quills such as wampum belts.
 For headwear, the men would use a piece of animal fur with attached porcupine quills and features.
 The women would occasionally wear tiaras of beaded cloth.
 Later, dress after European contact combined some cloth pieces such as wool trousers and skirts.